Sheldon, New York

 Sheldon is an incorporated town in Wyoming County, New York.
 The population was 2,409 at the 2010 census.
 The Town of Sheldon is on the west border of Wyoming County.
 The town is southeast of Buffalo.

 History

 The Town of Sheldon was founded in 1808 from part of the Town of Batavia.
 In 1811, the Town of Attica was formed from part of Sheldon, and the Towns of Bennington and Arcade were taken off in 1818.
+In 1835 a wave luxembourgish immigrants settled in Sheldon.

 Geography

 According to the United States Census Bureau, the town has a total area of 47.4 sqmi, of which 47.3 sqmi is land and 0.04 sqmi (0.06%) is water.

 The west town line is the border of Erie County, New York.
 Cayuga Creek flows northward through the east part of the town and the Buffalo Creek flows through the southwest part.

 U.S. Route 20A passes across the north part of the town and intersects New York State Route 77 at Persons Corners.